Obituary of Fayesther Russell Waegelin

 Fayesther was preceded in death by both of her parents and her husband as well as her brothers Elmer L. Russell Jr., Scott J. Russell and Don L. Russell.
 She is survived by her brother William A. Russell (Catherine), of Las Vegas and her sister by marriage Jacqualine Russell (Mrs. Scott J. Russell) of Parsippany, New Jersey.
 She is also survived by her loving daughter, K. Ellen Baxter (Brian Herman) of Idaho Falls; and son Russell (Betsy) of Rochester, MI.
 She is survived by granddaughters Jacqueline Baxter and Katherine Baxter Biagi (J.C.), grandsons Jeffrey (Jessica), Matthew and Christopher Waegelin, and her four much adored great grandchildren Ariana, Francesca and Giovanni Biagi, and Emilia Waegelin as well as many nieces and nephews.

 Arrangements are under the direction of Rosenau Funeral Home of Twin Falls.
 A graveside service open to all will be held at 3 p.m. on June 17, at Sunset Memorial Cemetery in Twin Falls with the Rev. Lauren Schoeck officiating.
 A reception at the Episcopal Church of the Ascension on Eastland Avenue in Twin Falls will immediately follow the service.
-In lieu of flowers or gifts, the family requests donations be made to the Ronald McDonald House of Spokane, Washington (1015 W. 5th Avenue, Spokane, WA 99204) with grateful appreciation for their service and care of Francesca Biagi and the Biagi family or to the Ronald McDonald House of your choosing.To send flowers to the family of Fayesther Waegelin, please visit Tribute Store
+In lieu of flowers or gifts, the family requests donations be made to the Ronald McDonald House of Spokane, Washington (1015 W. 5th Avenue, Spokane, WA 99204) with grateful appreciation for their service and care of Francesca Biagi and the Biagi family or to the Ronald McDonald House of your choosing.To send flowers to the family or plant a tree in memory of Fayesther Waegelin, please visit Tribute Store